cncf/tag-security/supply-chain-security/README.md

 in the [catalog of supply chain compromises](./compromises) suggests some mitigation techniques for the more well understood categories.

-# Supply Chain Security Whitepaper
+# Supply Chain Security Paper

-SIG-Security has put work into a comprehensive software supply chain whitepaper highlighting best practices for high and medium risk environments.
-Please check out [the whitepaper](./supply-chain-security-whitepaper/software-supply-chain-security-whitepaper.md) and corollary [secure supply chain assessment document](./supply-chain-security-whitepaper/secure-supply-chain-assessment.md) to learn more.
+STAG (Security Technical Advisory Group) has put work into a comprehensive software supply chain paper highlighting best practices for high and medium risk environments.
+Please check out [the paper](./supply-chain-security-whitepaper/software-supply-chain-security-whitepaper.md) and corollary [secure supply chain assessment document](./supply-chain-security-whitepaper/secure-supply-chain-assessment.md) to learn more.
 For information about contributing to the document or providing feedback, please refer to the [README](./supply-chain-security-whitepaper/README.md).